Automates (orchestrates) Docker to scale, check for errored out containers and etc.

 • Both Secrets and configmap can be used by app though env vars.

-• ReplicaSet adds replication (Use deployments instead)
+• ReplicaSet adds replication (a subset of a deployment)

 • Labels link ReplicaSets and Pods